 To report in the UK, you’ll need to follow the country-by-country reporting requirements of the Organisation for Economic Co-operation and Development (OECD) and HMRC rules.

 You may need to make a country-by-country report in the UK if both of the following apply:

 - you’re a group of businesses, with at least one based in the UK and at least one in another country

 - you have a consolidated group revenue of at least €750 million

-Making your report in the right form
+Prepare the report in the right format